Skip to content

 “But the problem is that we have to overcome geopolitics,” Zepp-LaRouche concluded.
 “Because if the present trend to divide the world into two separate blocs—one NATO bloc, Global NATO with tariffs and restrictions; and then a BRICS bloc—I think that that does not overcome the danger of World War III.”

-But an approach that can solve the problem of the decoupling of the world into warring blocs with a higher-order solution, is available—as the Treaty of Westphalia so clearly demonstrated.
-We invite you to participate in the process that will shape the future of the world, as Matviyenko posed the problem, at the Sare/Vega peace conference and concert, “Build a Peace Chorus Against the Ghouls of War,” to be held in New York City on Saturday Oct.
+But an approach that can solve the problem of the decoupling of the world into warring blocs with a higher-order solution is available—as the Treaty of Westphalia so clearly demonstrated.
+We invite you to participate in the process that will shape the future of the world, as Matviyenko posed the problem, at the Sare/Vega peace conference and concert, “Build a Peace Chorus Against the Ghouls of War,” to take place in New York City on Saturday, Oct.
 26 at 2:00 p.m.